 - b.
 The bodywork defined as "Mirror Inner Stay" must connect the Mirror Body to the Mid Chassis and must: - i.
-Lie between two X-Planes, located at the forward and rearward extremities of the inboard face of the volume defined in the article 3.6.5(a) - ii.
-Not lie above a plane parallel to and offset upwards by 25mm from the lower face of the volume defined in the article 3.6.5(a) or below Z=550 - iii.
-Lie inboard of the inboard face of the volume defined in 3.6.5(a) - iv.
+Lie between two X-Planes, located at the forward and rearward extremities of the inboard face of the volume defined in the article 3.6.4(a) - ii.
+Not lie above a plane parallel to and offset upwards by 25mm from the lower face of the volume defined in the article 3.6.4 (a) or below Z=550 - iii.
+Lie inboard of the inboard face of the volume defined in Article 3.6.4 (a) - iv.
 Form no more than a single section when intersected by any Z-plane or Y-Plane - c.
 The Mirror Body may be connected to the Sidepod by bodywork declared as "Mirror Rear Stay".
 If present, this bodywork must: - i.
-Lie between two Y-Planes that pass through the innermost and outermost point of the volume defined in the article 3.6.5(a) - ii.
-Lie behind a plane lying on the forward face of the volume defined in 3.6.5(a) - iii.
-When cut by any X-Plane, form a single section measuring no more than 50mm in Z or 10mm in Y. - iv.
-Lie forward of the plane $X_F=1300$ . - d.
+Lie between two Y-Planes that pass through the innermost and outermost point of the volume defined in the article 3.6.4 (a) - ii.
+Lie behind a plane lying on the forward face of the volume defined in Article 3.6.4 (a) - iii.
+When cut by any X-Plane, form a single section measuring no more than 50mm in Z or 10mm in Y.

+- iv.
+Lie forward of the plane X_F =1300. - d.
 Once the Mirror Inner Stay and Mirror Rear Stay (if present) are fully defined, they must be trimmed to the Mirror Body to produce a single volume.
 A fillet with radius of no more than 10mm may be applied to the intersection between these volumes.
 The resulting volume is defined as Mirror Housing. - e.
-Once fully defined, the Mirror Housing must be trimmed to the Mid Chassis and, if applicable, the Sidepod.
-A fillet with radius of no more than 10mm may be applied to the intersection between these volumes.
+Once fully defined, the Mirror Housing must be trimmed to all of the following bodywork components it connects to: Mid Chassis, Sidepod and the fillet defined in Article 3.11.1 .
+A fillet with radius of no more than 10mm may be applied to the intersection between the Mirror Housing and these components .

-3.6.6 Front Bodywork Group
+3.6.5 Front Bodywork Group

-Once the components defined in Articles 3.6.1 to 3.6.5 have been constructed in accordance to the provisions of those Articles, and any subsequent operation of sub-assembly described within those Articles has been applied, the resulting union of these components is defined as "Front Bodywork".
+Once the components defined in Articles 3.6.1 to 3.6.4 have been constructed in accordance to the provisions of those Articles, and any subsequent operation of sub-assembly described within those Articles has been applied, the resulting union of these components is defined as "Front Bodywork".